Chinese immigrant who bought Eastside home with laundered money pleads guilty to EB-5 visa fraud

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

+But an indictment unsealed in March 2015 says Zhao lied about the source of the investment and that she had been divorced from the man for years.

-The indictment says she used funds from fraudulent transactions from a grain storehouse in China to buy a four-bedroom house on 113th Avenue SE in Newcastle for $525,000 in 2012.
+The indictment says she used funds from fraudulent transactions from a grain storehouse in China to buy a four-bedroom house on 113th Avenue Southeast in Newcastle for $525,000 in 2012.
 Her ex-husband, 53-year-old former Chinese government official Jianjun Qiao, was a director at the grain business in Zhoukou.

 The pair laundered about $2.2 million in funds from overseas into a Canadian bank account, according to the indictment.
-Zhao also sold a Bellevue home on 139th Place SE for $998,000 in 2014 after the family bought it for $687,000 in 2010, county records show.
+Zhao also sold a Bellevue home on 139th Place Southeast for $998,000 in 2014 after the family bought it for $687,000 in 2010, county records show.

-Zhao lived in Newcastle but also owned a condo in Flushing, N.Y. and several properties in Southern California, the U.S. Attorney’s Office said.
-The Monterey Park, Calif. properties have a combined value of $28 million, according to the Los Angeles Times.
+Zhao lived in Newcastle but also owned a condo in Flushing, N.Y., and several properties in Southern California, the U.S. Attorney’s Office said.
+The Monterey Park, Calif., properties have a combined value of $28 million, according to the Los Angeles Times.

 Zhao and Qiao were originally charged with conspiracy to commit immigration fraud and international transport of stolen funds, plus conspiracy to commit money laundering, and Zhao faced one count of immigration fraud.